petschau/WinFellow/README.md

 Microsoft Visual Studio 2019 with the Windows XP toolkit.
 The community edition of Visual Studio can be used to compile WinFellow.

+The build process currently also requires git to be located in the search path, as well as posh-git to be installed.
+The execution policy must allow execution of PowerShell scripts for both 32 as well as 64 bit PowerShell processes

 Other notes
 -----------